Early Edwardian Farthings

 Farthing Group B consists of North Types 3d, 3e, 3g, 4de, 5 and 6-7, that is all those farthings with obverse legend E R ANGLIE.
 The coins were struck from sterling silver, a measure taken in 1280, which coincides with the removal of the inner circle from the obverse design.
 The early coins of this group, i.e. Types 3d, 3e and 3g, can be linked to the equivalent penny types by the continued operation (until the end of 1281) of the provincial mints, and by the similarity of their crowns.
 In fact, the usual crown (Crown D) of Types 3d and 3e is from the same punch as the crown of the Type 3c-e halfpenny (see Fig.1 below), and the wide spread crown of 3g reflects the crowns of similar form used on both the penny and the halfpenny of that type.
 No farthings were struck between October 1281 and May 1285, and when striking recommenced it was at London alone.
 Farthings with the same obverse as Types 3d and 3e, but with CIVITAS LONDON replacing LONDONIENSIS on the reverse are assigned by North to 4de (1285-89).
 Others that combine the 3g obverse with the new reverse (Withers Type 15) were probably struck during the same period and are included under the same label in the present article.
 Up to this point, the relative chronology is reasonably certain, even if the exact dating is a little speculative.
 However, even the order of the remaining two types is uncertain.
 Withers places coins that would be designated North Type 6-7 before those that would be designated Type 5.
 This is on the basis that the face punch used for both types appears to be less worn on coins of the former type than the latter.
 Within this group, therefore, Types 3d, 3e and 3g can be dated to the period 1280-81, Type 4de can be tentatively dated to the period 1285-1289, but Types 5 and 6-7 can only be approximately dated to the period c.1289-c.1296.

-The crown herein designated Crown E is occasionally found on farthings that bear the LONDONIENSIS reverse, but its exact chronological and typological status is uncertain.
-At least some of the dies that bear it were corroded when the coins were struck, as is evident from the examples illustrated below (Figs. 2 and 3).
+Some of the dies with Crown E were corroded when the coins were struck, as is evident from Figs. 3A and 3B.
 The two coins are from the same obverse and reverse dies, and it can be seen that the corrosion 'pitting' is in fact in relief, and occurs in the same places on both of them (i.e. it is the dies, not the coins, that are corroded).
 The corrosion would seem to suggest that the dies - which could not have been made before 1280 - were lying around for some considerable time in damp conditions before being used.
 In this context, the hiatus between 1281 and 1285, when no farthings (or halfpennies) were struck, might be relevant.
-The dies were perhaps made shortly before the cessation of striking in October 1281, but only used (or at least mainly used) after the resumption of coining in May 1285.
+The dies were perhaps made shortly before the cessation of striking in October 1281, but mainly used after the resumption of coining in May 1285.
 This hypothesis would imply that Crown E either slightly pre-dates, or is more or less contemporaneous with, Crown F, as first used on coins designated 3g.
-Under the Withers classification, the type (W12) is described as having the same crown as North Types 6-7 (W16) and later coins up to and including North Type 9a (W21 and W23).
-It certainly has large pointed arrowhead ornaments in common with early stages of the Crown H punch, but the side fleurs are more like those of Crown D. The basic geometry of Crowns D, E and H is quite similar, and it is plausible that H is a recut punch of D, possibly with E representing an intermediate stage.

 It should be noted that some confusion can arise with the 3g designation, as the Foxes and HPW assigned it to those farthings that are now designated 3d and 3e, as well as those that are now regarded as the true 3g type.
 It was only with the discovery of a farthing struck at Newcastle that the designation was changed (J J North, BNJ 52: An Unpublished Farthing of Edward I, 1982).
 The coins with very spread side-fleurs retain their 3g label, but those with straighter side fleurs are now designated 3d (southern mints) or 3e (northern mints) to correspond with pennies of the respective types.
 The existence of a Bristol farthing of North Type 3g was unknown until 2010, when one (herein used to illustrate the type) was published on the UK Detector Finds Database (UKDFD 27997).